BIOP/qupath-extension-abba/README.md

 ## Installing

-You'll also need to install [`qupath-extension-warpy`](https://github.com/BIOP/qupath-extension-warpy) to access all functionalities of this extension.
-Download the latest `qupath-extension-abba-[version].jar` file from [releases](https://github.com/BIOP/qupath-extension-abba/releases) and drag it onto the main QuPath window.
+Download the latest zip release of this extension ([releases](https://github.com/BIOP/qupath-extension-abba/releases)), unzip it and drag the jar files onto the main QuPath window.

 If you haven't installed any extensions before, you'll be prompted to select a QuPath user directory.
 The extension will then be copied to a location inside that directory.